-Policy Area: Finance Number: 400.P Initial Effective Date: 12-19-2013 Initial Approved Date: 12-19-2013 Revised Policy Effective Date: 12-02-2019 Revision - Date Approved: 12-02-2019 Approved by: NAHAC Board of Directors
+Policy Area: Finance Number: 400.P

+Initial Effective Date: 12-19-2013

+Revised Policy Effective Date: 12-02-2019

+Revised Policy Effective Date: TBD,

+Revision - Date Approved: TBD,

-NAHAC will reimburse employees for reasonable and necessary expenses incurred in connection with approved travel on behalf of the company.
+NAHAC will reimburse employees for reasonable and necessary expenses incurred in connection with approved travel on behalf of the companyorganization.
 NAHAC strongly encourages use of travel discounts when making travel arrangements.

 Travelers seeking reimbursement should incur the lowest reasonable travel expenses and exercise care to avoid impropriety, or the appearance of impropriety.
-Reimbursement is allowed only when reimbursement has not been, and will not be, received from other sources.
+Reimbursement is allowed only when travel is related to the business of NAHAC and reimbursement has not been, and will not be, received from other sources.
 If a circumstance arises that is not specifically covered in this travel policy, then the most conservative course of action should be taken.

-Business travel policies are aligned with company reimbursement rules.
-All business-related travel paid with NAHAC funds must comply with company disbursement and procurement policies.
+Business travel policies are aligned with organizationeompany reimbursement rules.
+All business-related travel paid for with NAHAC funds must comply with organization disbursement and procurement policies.

-Employee travel must be authorized.
+Employee travel must be authorized in advance.
 Travelers should verify that planned travel is eligible for reimbursement before making travel arrangements.
 Within 30 days of completion of a trip, the traveler must submit a Travel Reimbursement form and supporting documentation to obtain reimbursement of expenses.

 An individual may not approve his or her own travel or reimbursement.
-Travel reimbursements under \$1,000 must be approved by the Executive Director or equivalent management official, or their designee.
-Travel reimbursements over \$1,000 or reimbursed to the Executive Director or equivalent management official must be approved by a member of the Board of Directors.
+Travel reimbursements under \$1,000 must be approved by the Executive DirectorCEO/COO or equivalent management official, or their designee.
+Travel reimbursements over \$1,000 or reimbursed to the Executive DirectorCEO/COO or equivalent management official must be approved by a member of the Board of Directors.
 Designated approval authorities are required to review expenditures and withhold reimbursement if there is a reason to believe that the expenditures are inappropriate or extravagant.